Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * Add headers
 * Uses Velocity Template Language (VTL): for loop, if etc…
 * Filter output results (remove unnecessary data)

+#### Throttling

+* API Gateway sets a limit on a steady-state rate and a burst of request submissions against all APIs in your account
+* Limits:
+  * By default API Gateway limits the steady-state request rate to 10,000 requests per second
+  * The maximum concurrent requests is 5,000 requests across all APIs within an AWS account
+  * If you go over 10,000 requests per second or 5,000 concurrent requests you will receive a `429 Too Many Requests` error response
+* Upon catching such exceptions, the client can resubmit the failed requests in a way that is rate limiting, while complying with the API Gateway throttling limits

 #### Usage Plan & API Keys